socialpoint/check_elasticache/README.md

 ###Setup requirements

-This script requires the Boto library and the following IAM permissions:
+This script requires python 2.7, the Boto library and the following IAM permissions:
 - elasticache:DescribeCacheClusters
 - cloudwatch:GetMetricStatistics